atomicdata-dev/atomic-server/docs/src/astro-guide/7-fetching-data.md

 To display the header image we can't just use `resource.props.headerImage` directly in the src of the image element because the value is a reference to another resource, not the image link.
 In most databases or CMSes, a reference would be some ID that you'd have to use in some type-specific endpoint or query language, not in Atomic.
 A reference is just a subject, a URL that points to the resource.
-If you wanted to you could open it in a browser or use the browser fetch API to get the resources JSON-AD and since it is a subject we can do the same we did to fetch the homepage, use `store.getResourceAsync()`.
+If you wanted to you could open it in a browser or use the browser fetch API to get the resources JSON-AD and since it is a subject we can do the same we did to fetch the homepage, use `store.getResource()`.

 Once we've fetched the image resource we can access the image URL through the `download-url` property e.g. `image.props.downloadUrl`.